time-wasters/iban-lookup/README.md

   * or Docker Desktop `brew install --cask docker`
   * or Docker `brew install docker`

+*TODO*: Add info on how to setup application

 # Initial setup

 The initial setup of this application was done with [Sail](https://laravel.com/docs/11.x/installation#docker-installation-using-sail):